Yelinz/switchingsoftware/content/articles/support-us/index.en.md

 ### Proofread our site

 This site is quite large and we are only a few persons working on it in our spare time.
-So, whenever you see outdated information, non-working links, typos or similar things, please let us know via [Mastodon][mastodon] or our [issue tracker][issues].
+So, whenever you see outdated information, non-working links, typos or similar things, please let us know via our [contact form][contact], [Mastodon account][mastodon] or [issue tracker][issues].

 ### Support the listed projects